How to Capitalize on Sports Bar Marketing

 In today's world of short attention spans and constant connectivity, you need more than a tremendous product and a lively atmosphere to bring in customers—you need to stay in touch with them and be able to reach them at a moment's notice.
 Enter social media.

-Establish a presence on Facebook, Twitter, Instagram and other social networking platforms to make yourself more accessible to followers and give you a strong (and free!) way to spread the word about special deals and events to your target audience.
+Establish a presence on Facebook, Twitter, Instagram and other social media platforms to make yourself more accessible to followers and give you a strong (and free!) way to spread the word about special deals and events to your target audience.
 But if promotions are all you have to offer on social media, they can easily become white noise, so be sure to actively communicate with your followers to establish a more meaningful and profitable rapport.
 Or, if you want to skip the social-media-middle-man, consider creating a mobile club using SMS marketing where customers can opt-in to having coupons and other special offers sent directly to their phones.
 There are a lot of things to consider when going this route, so be sure to research how to set up an SMS campaign system before you get started!

 There are also more "traditional" opportunities for sports bars to build brand awareness, such as sponsoring local sports teams or buying radio ad space during sports talk programming.